Hindenburg disaster: Rate of flame propagation

 Modern experiments that recreated the fabric and coating materials of the Hindenburg seem to discredit the incendiary fabric hypothesis.
 They conclude that it would have taken about 40 hours for the Hindenburg to burn if the fire had been driven by combustible fabric.
 Two additional scientific papers also strongly reject the fabric hypothesis.
 However, the MythBusters Hindenburg special seemed to indicate that while the hydrogen was the dominant driving force the burning fabric doping was significant with differences in how each burned visible in the original footage.

-The most conclusive proof against the fabric hypothesis is in the photographs of the actual accident as well as the many airships which were not doped with aluminum powder and still exploded violently.
+The most conclusive proof against the fabric hypothesis is in the photographs of the actual accident as well as the many airships which were not doped with aluminium powder and still exploded violently.
 When a single gas cell explodes, it creates a shock wave and heat.
 The shock wave tends to rip nearby bags which then explode themselves.
 In the case of the Ahlhorn disaster on January 5, 1918, explosions of airships in one hangar caused the explosions of others in three adjoining hangars, wiping out all five Zeppelins at the base.

-The photos of the Hindenburg disaster clearly show that after the cells in the aft section of the airship exploded and the combustion products were vented out the top of the airship, the fabric on the rear section was still largely intact, and air pressure from the outside was acting upon it, caving the sides of the airship inward due to the reduction of pressure caused by the venting of combustion gases out the top.
+The photos of the Hindenburg disaster show that after the cells in the aft section of the airship exploded and the combustion products were vented out the top of the airship, the fabric on the rear section was still largely intact, and air pressure from the outside was acting upon it, caving the sides of the airship inward due to the reduction of pressure caused by the venting of combustion gases out the top.

 The loss of lift at the rear caused the airship to nose up suddenly and the back to break in half (the airship was still in one piece), at that time the primary mode for the fire to spread was along the axial gangway which acted as a chimney, conducting fire which burst out the nose as the airship's tail touched the ground, and as seen in one of the most famous pictures of the disaster.

 Memorial

-The actual site of the Hindenburg crash is at the Lakehurst Naval entity of Joint Base McGuire–Dix–Lakehurst.
+The site of the Hindenburg crash is at the Lakehurst Naval entity of Joint Base McGuire–Dix–Lakehurst.
 It is marked with a chain-outlined pad and bronze plaque where the airship's gondola landed.
 It was dedicated on May 6, 1987, the 50th anniversary of the disaster.
 Hangar No. 1, which still stands, is where the airship was to be housed after landing.
 It was designated a National Historic Landmark in 1968.
 Pre-registered tours are held through the Navy Lakehurst Historical Society.